-Clubs enabling this feature allow their members to sign up through our website at msgagolf.org/course-search.
+Clubs enabling this feature allow their members to sign up through our website at msgagolf.org/join-the-msga.
 The money is received into our merchant account.
-You can monitor these transactions in Golf Nations.
-Then, on your 6/1 and 10/1 invoice, you will receive a credit for any money we collected on your behalf, along with a detailed report.
+You can monitor these transactions within the software.
+Then, on your 6/1 and 10/1 invoice, you will receive a credit for any money we have collected on your behalf, along with a detailed report.
 If you are interested in enabling this feature, please contact us and we’ll set you up.
-It’s best to do this early in the year (Jan-Feb), before golfers start renewing for the season.
-But, we can set you up any time.
+It’s best to do this early in the year, before golfers start renewing for the season.
+But, we can also set you up any time.

 Where do we edit our mailing address, club information, or scorecard information?